cyberadityacode/reactjs/36 All Hooks in one Project/README.md

 Whenever state altered in the parent component, child components also re-renders along with parent component.
 But, Sibling component is unaffected by the re-renders via state updates of the parent component.

+Q. Why the stae value does not reset to its initial value on the re-renders?
+- Ans: The useState hook is smart enough to only use the initial value the very first time it renders the component.

+- You can pass entire array comprising object to the initial value of useState and thereafter traverse via map declarative function to fetch elements of the object.